-If a lobbyist communicates with WSSC with the intent to influence and expends $100 or more during the reporting period, the lobbyist must register with the WSSC.
+If a lobbyist communicates with WSSC Water with the intent to influence and expends $100 or more during the reporting period, the lobbyist must register with WSSC Water.
 Examples of expenditures include but are not limited to: Meals, beverages, special events, and gifts.

-In addition, if a lobbyist communicates with WSSC with the intent to influence and is paid either $500 per lobbying employer per reporting period, OR $2,500 from all lobbying employers cumulatively during a reporting period, the lobbyist must register with the WSSC.
+In addition, if a lobbyist communicates with WSSC Water with the intent to influence and is paid either $500 per lobbying employer per reporting period, OR $2,500 from all lobbying employers cumulatively during a reporting period, the lobbyist must register with WSSC Water.

 Failure to file timely reports could subject the lobbyist to late fees (imposed by the Board of Ethics) of $25 per day, not to exceed a total of $1,000.
 (See Article 2 of the Code of Ethics, § 2-5(e)).

-Lobbyists must register with the WSSC within 5 days after an individual or organization first meets the requirements for Registration.
+Lobbyists must register with WSSC Water within 5 days after an individual or organization first meets the requirements for Registration.
 To register, the lobbyist must: